BDC Hamburger Icon

 FYIDid you know

 Poor experiences kill restaurants in two ways.
 First, you lose the chance of repeat business.
-Second, you increase the risk of customers posting bad online reviews, which deters other prospects.
+Second, you increase the risk of customers posting bad online reviews, which deter would-be diners.

 5. Be smart about purchases.

-According to Lightspeed, a successful restaurant should have a food cost percentage between 28% and 35%.
+According to Popmenu, average food cost percentages — the value of your food expenses relative to revenue — are between 28 and 32 percent.
 Your goal should be to find the best ingredients for your menu without going over your budget.
-Apply a similar financial mindset to all aspects of your establishment – you don’t want to sacrifice quality, but a restaurant that spends more than it takes in isn’t sustainable.
+Apply a similar financial mindset to all aspects of your establishment.
+You don’t want to sacrifice quality, but a restaurant that spends more than it takes in isn’t sustainable.

 There are opportunities to save everywhere: Choose a restaurant payment processing provider with the lowest fees and the fastest settlement time.
 Consider the costs of installing food prep stations and replacing dinnerware.
 Avoid overpriced furniture and decor.
-Take advantage of special deals – certain vendors have trade programs where you can get volume pricing and be connected with a curated list of designers and architects for consultation.
+Take advantage of special deals too as some vendors have trade programs where you can get volume pricing and be connected with a curated list of designers and architects for consultation.

 Did You Know?Did you know